-(2) promote and afford support to the eligible recipient for his or her greater independence and to maintain current level of function or minimize risk of further decline; or
+(2) promote and afford support to the eligible recipient for his or her greater independence;

-(3) contribute to and support the eligible recipient's efforts to remain in the community; to contribute and be engaged in his or her community, and to reduce his or her risk of institutionalization; and

-(4) address the eligible recipient's physical health, behavioral, and social support needs (not including financial support) that arise as a result of his or her functional limitations or conditions, such as: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency; and

-(5) relate to an outcome in the eligible recipient's individual service plan (ISP).

-G. DDW clinical criteria: A set of criteria established by the DOH/DDSD that is applied by an outside reviewer to each DDW service when a DDW service is requested for [adult] recipients excluding class members of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
-1243 DNM 1990).

-H. Electronic visit verification (EVV): A telephone and computer-based system that electronically verifies the occurrence of selected services, as required by the 21st Century CURES Act.
-The EVV system verifies the occurrence of authorized service visits electronically by documenting the precise time and location where service delivery visit begins and ends.
-EVV is implemented according to federal requirements and timelines.
-The 21st Century CURES Act requires EVV for personal care services (PCS), defined as services that provide assistance with activities of daily living (ADLs) or instrumental activities for daily living (IADLs) effective January 1, 2020 and for home health services effective January 1, 2023.
+8.314.5 NMAC 1

+or
-[H.] I. Individual service plan (ISP): [A person-centered plan for an eligible recipient that includes his or her needs, functional levels, intermediate and long range outcomes for achieving his or her goals and specifies responsibilities for the eligible recipient's support needs.
-The ISP determines the services allocated to the eligible recipient.]
-A person-centered plan for an eligible recipient that includes his or her needs, functional levels, intermediate and long-range outcomes for achieving his or her needs, functional levels, intermediate and long-range outcomes for achieving his or her goals and specifies responsibilities for the eligible recipient's support needs.
-The ISP enables and assists the recipient to identify and access a personalized mix of paid waiver and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community.

-[1.]
-J. Outside reviewer: An independent [third-party] third-party assessor who has a contract with the DOH to conduct clinical reviews of all requested DDW services.
+- (3) contribute to and support the eligible recipient's efforts to remain in the community; to contribute and be engaged in his or her community, and to reduce his or her risk of institutionalization; and - (4) address the eligible recipient's physical, behavioral, social support needs (not including financial support) that arise as a result of his or her functional limitations or conditions, such as: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency; and - (5) relate to an outcome in the eligible recipient's individual service plan (ISP). - G. DDW clinical criteria: A set of criteria established by the DOH/DDSD that is applied by an outside reviewer to each DDW service when a DDW service is requested for adult recipients excluding class members of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
+1243 DNM 1990). - H. Individual service plan (ISP): A person-centered plan for an eligible recipient that includes his or her needs, functional levels, intermediate and long range outcomes for achieving his or her goals and specifies responsibilities for the eligible recipient's support needs.
+The ISP determines the services allocated to the eligible recipient. - I. Outside reviewer: An independent third party assessor who has a contract with the DOH to conduct clinical reviews of all requested DDW services.
 The outside reviewer will make a written determination on whether the requested supports are clinically justified and will recommend whether the eligible recipient's requested ISP and budget should be approved or denied.
 The decision of the outside reviewer to approve any requested service is binding on the state.
-However, the state may agree to overturn a decision to deny requested services.

-[J.] K. Person centered planning (PCP): Person centered planning is a process that places a person at the center of planning their life and supports.
+However, the state may agree to overturn a decision to deny requested services. - J. Person centered planning (PCP): Person centered planning is a process that places a person at the center of planning their life and supports.
 It is an ongoing process that is the foundation for all aspects of the DDW program and DDW service provider's work with individuals with I/DD.
 The process is designed to identify the strengths, capacities, preferences, needs, and desired outcomes of the recipient.
 The process may include other persons, freely chosen by the individual, who are able to serve as important contributors to the process.
 It involves person centered thinking, person centered service planning and person- centered practice.
-[The PCP enables and assists the recipient to identify and access a personalized mix of paid and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community.]

-[K.] L. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover supports for a particular population or service not ordinarily allowed.

-[L.] M. Young Adult: An individual between the ages of 18 through 20 years of age who is allocated to the DDW and is receiving specific services as identified in the DOH/DDSD standards [and policies].
+The PCP enables and assists the recipient to identify and access a personalized mix of paid and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community. - K. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover a particular population or service not ordinarily allowed. - L. Young Adult: An individual between the ages of 18 through 20 years of age who is allocated to the DDW and is receiving specific services as identified in the DOH/DDSD standards and policies.
 An individual under age 21 is eligible for medical services funded by his or her medicaid providers under EPSDT.
 Upon the individual's 21st birthday, he or she is considered to be an adult recipient of DDW services.
-[8.314.5.7 NMAC - Rp.
-8.314.5.7 NMAC, 12/1/2018; A, xx/xx/xxxx]
+[8.314.5.7 NMAC Rp.
+8.314.5.7 NMAC, 12/1/2018]

-8.314.5.8 [[RESERVED]] SAFEGUARDS CONCERNING RESTRAINTS, RESTRICTIONS AND SECLUSION:
+8.314.5.8 [RESERVED]